QbDVision-Inc/node-style-guide/Readme.md

 # Node.js Style Guide

-This is a guide for writing consistent and aesthetically pleasing node.js code.
+This is a guide for writing consistent and aesthetically pleasing code at CherryCircle Software.
 It is inspired by what is popular within the community, and flavored with some personal opinions.

 This guide was originally created and forked from [Felix Geisendörfer](http://felixge.de/)'s [Node.js Style Guide](https://github.com/felixge/node-style-guide) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
 You are encouraged to fork this repository and make adjustments